georgia-tech-db/evadb/docs/source/benchmarks/text_summarization.rst

 4. Experiment results
 ---------------------
-Below are nubmers from a server with 56 Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz and two Quadro P6000 GPU.
+Below are numbers from a server with 56 Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz and two Quadro P6000 GPU.

 .. list-table:: Text summarization with ``sshleifer/distilbart-cnn-12-6`` on CNN-DailyMail News